chewchew/parafunc/lab-4/par-monad-tutorial.md

         bench "qsortSeq" (nf qsortSeq (rlist (mkStdGen 0) n)), bench "qsortPar" (nf (runPar . qsortPar k) (rlist (mkStdGen 0) n))]
 ```
+We recursivley quicksort in parallel to a certain depth.
+We do this because we don't want each parallel comutation to have to little work.
+By doing this we get a speedup of 1.65 compared to running the sequential quicksort.
+This is on a 4-core machine so the speedup isn't great but it's there.

+Here is a visualization of the parallel computation with a data flow graph.
+![alt text][qsort]
+We used a depth of 4 but in this graph the depth is 2.
+However itis there to give some sorrt of representation of what we're doing in parallel.
+Recursively calling quciksort on sublists.

 #### Matrix multiplication
 Here is antoher example of parallel Haskell using the Par Monad.
 In this case it's not a typical divide and conquer solution.
-We ar going to show you parallel matrix multiplication in Haskell.
+We are going to show you parallel matrix multiplication in Haskell.

 Our solution uses the built in function `parMap` to map matrix vector multiplaction over a bunch of columns.
 Remember `spawn`?
 Not the 90's movie but the function defined above. **:smirking-face:** This function is used by `parMap` to fork new parallel computations.